 The California State Duck Stamp (CSDS) was created by legislation in 1971 (Fish and Game Code §3702).
 The stamp is required when hunting waterfowl and purchased by stamp collectors.
-All funds generated by the sale of stamps are deposited in the State Duck Stamp Account.
-The funds can only be used for projects approved by the Fish and Game Commission (FGC) for the purpose of protecting, preserving, restoring, enhancing, and developing migratory waterfowl breeding and wintering habitat, evaluating habitat projects, and conducting waterfowl resource assessments and other waterfowl related research.
+All funds generated by the sale of stamps are deposited in the State Duck Stamp Account, administered by the California Department of Fish and Wildlife (Department).
+The funds can only be used for projects approved by the Fish and Game Commission (Commission) for the purpose of protecting, preserving, restoring, enhancing, and developing migratory waterfowl breeding and wintering habitat, evaluating habitat projects, and conducting waterfowl resource assessments and other waterfowl related research.
 These funds also may be used to reimburse nonprofit organizations for completed habitat projects.

 During winter, wetlands and agricultural habitats in California, especially the Central Valley, support the largest single concentration of waterfowl (currently three to four million) in North America.
 This concentration represents more than 60 percent of all waterfowl wintering in the Pacific Flyway and more than 20 percent of all waterfowl wintering in North America.
 These birds are almost entirely dependent on water and habitat provided through human activities due to the significant loss of wetlands in California.